Americans for Israel and Torah (AMIT) Collection, 1930-2007 (K0875)

 Correspondence, clippings, periodicals, speeches, State Department reports, and other government documents related to the career and duty stations of Maxwell Blake, a Foreign Service officer from 1906 to 1941.

-The papers of Raymond Brandt contain correspondence, newspaper articles, interviews, notes, financial accounts, audio cassettes and photographs of a Sedalia, MO, man who was a Washington, D.C. correspondent for the St. Louis POST-DISPATCH from 1923 to 1967.
+The papers of Raymond Brandt contain correspondence, newspaper articles, interviews, notes, financial accounts, audio cassettes and photographs of a Sedalia, Missouri, man who was a Washington, D.C. correspondent for the St. Louis Post-Dispatch from 1923 to 1967.
 Brandt wrote on politics, economics, and the Soviet Union, which he visited five times.

 James Raymond Browne Papers, 1919-1966 (C3479)

-Manuscript by an American lawyer who lived in the Orient.
+Manuscript by an American lawyer who lived in Asia.
 Correspondence pertaining to Browne's estate.
 Articles written by Browne's brother-in-law, Henry Kinyon.

 Green Clay Journal, 1861-1862 (C0955)